-HKEX is a leader in China connectivity.
+HKEX is a leader in Mainland China connectivity.
 It has been the largest offshore listing destination for Mainland Chinese companies for three decades.
 Trading and clearing infrastructure of HKEX markets is fully RMB-enabled, and HKEX has more offshore RMB products than any other exchange.
 HKEX launched the ground-breaking Shanghai-Hong Kong Stock Connect programme in 2014, allowing international investors to connect easily with Mainland China’s stock market for the first time.
 The scheme was expanded with the launch of Shenzhen Connect in December 2016 and extended to another asset class with the launch of Bond Connect in July 2017.

 To unite professionals of the Hong Kong IT industry in promoting and fostering support for Hong Kong as the I.T. hub in the region.

 Through the professional knowledge and experience of our members, we

 - Contribute towards the formulation and sustaining of the professional standard and practice of the HK IT Industry;

 - Co-ordinate and provide objective and constructive advisory input from the HK IT industry and professionals in relation to the IT policies and infrastructural strategies of the HKSAR Government and make recommendations to the HKSAR Government on IT related issues;

 - Strengthen the communications and develop synergetic co-operation among professional/industrial groups and individuals of the IT Sector in Hong Kong;